I have recently returned from a trip to Afghanistan.

 I flew on the Kabul-Mazar-Kabul ($162 return) and Kabul-Herat-Kabul ($180 return) routes.
 There are currently no scheduled flights connecting peripheral cities without routing via Kabul.
-The privately owned KamAir (which I flew) is by far the best airline in Afghanistan, operating some 90% of all domestic routes as well as some international routes, including to Istanbul, Delhi and Jeddah.
+The privately owned KamAir (which I flew) is by far the most reliable airline in Afghanistan, operating some 90% of all domestic routes as well as some international routes, including to Istanbul, Delhi and Jeddah.
 The entire pilot staff of KamAir is international, mostly hired from Ukraine.
 State owned Ariana, the only real alternative, does not offer KamAir’s variety of routes and reportedly suffers from frequent cancellations and delays.

 TRAVELLING BY LAND

 Taking a public bus is far riskier.
 When doing so, do not take photos and do not say a word.
 Some locals may be tempted by handouts from the Taliban for reporting a foreigner – an attractive kidnap target – and could inform someone ahead about your imminent arrival.
-Even small details like an obvious western backpack or stylish sneakers – let alone not speaking Dari – could very easily blow your cover.
+Even small details like an obvious western backpack or stylish sneakers – let alone not speaking Dari or Pashto – could very easily blow your cover.
 There are dozens of passengers on intercity buses in Afghanistan, further increasing the risk that at least one person recognises a foreigner.
 Don’t get me wrong: most people in Afghanistan are lovely (like everywhere else) and will shower you with hospitality, but the last thing you want when enclosed in a moving bus is attracting attention to the fact that you are not local.

 If you are already safe (well…) in one of the larger cities, I recommend hiring a driver for the day.
 Walking around for long periods of time is not a good idea anywhere in Afghanistan; you want to be able to drive off quickly, and tourist attractions in Kabul, Mazar and Herat tend to be far in-between.
 A reliable driver costs $35-40 per day in a city and $50-55 for a more expensive day trip like Kabul-Panjshir and Mazar-Samangan.
 When travelling on a tour, all your drivers will have been vetted; when travelling independently, ask your hotel for assistance.
 Non-descript, slightly battered taxis work best for not attracting attention.